JiaFong/cvprw2020-cross-domain-few-shot-learning-challenge/README.md

  The available method list: protonet/protonet_ptl/baseline.

-The available model list:  ResNet10/ResNet18.

-No matter which finetune method you chosse, a dataset contains 600 tasks.
+* No matter which finetune method you choose, a dataset contains 600 tasks.

-After evaluating 600 times, you will see the result like this: 600 Test Acc = 49.91% +- 0.44%.
+* After evaluating 600 times, you will see the result like this: 600 Test Acc = 49.91% +- 0.44%.

 ### Challenge Website and Repository
 You can visit these website for more information.